IIIF/3d/temp-draft-4.md

 ### URI Fragments

 The point may instead be defined using a short-hand form of a URI Fragment at the end of the `id` of the Scene as the `target` of the Annotation.
+The name of the fragment parameter is `xyz` and its value is the x, y and z values separated by commas.
+Each value can be expressed as either an integer or a floating point number.

+The annotation above could be expressed as its fragment-based equivalent:

 ```json
 {